danwt/designing-concurrent-trees/README.md

 ## Code and future work

-The code is currently private pending future work and time availability.
+The code is currently private pending future work and time availability to create a release.

 ## Acknowledgements

-I was lucky to have [Prof. Carlo A. Furia](https://bugcounting.net/) supervising me.
+I was very lucky to have [Prof. Carlo A. Furia](https://bugcounting.net/) supervising me.